seanox/aspect-js/README.md

 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount: Revision of the object/model binding
+CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM
 CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)
 CR: Composite Mount Validation: Has a direct effect on synchronization, action and default action of the browser
 CR: Composite Mount Synchronization: Optimization
 CR: Composite Mount Action: The return value false can cancel the default action of the browser
-CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM
 CR: Composite Mount Locate: Stricter use of the hierarchy of IDs in the DOM
+CR: Composite Mount Locate: Stricter use of property and qualifier (name)
+CR: Composite Mount Lookup: Stricter use of property and qualifier (name)
 CR: Build: Optimization of target 'changes'
 CR: Composite Mount Synchronization: Extension by the detection and use of setter (object accessors)
 CR: Composite Hardening: Added optional hardening from markup